(613) 970-1193 suzanne@ahealingtable.ca

 Zone Therapy is the first 'western' study of reflexes in the feet and hands representing the vertical zones of the body from head to toe.

-• 1863 - After years of research in Russia, Dr. Ivan Sechenov released papers in the medical community
+• 1863 - After years of research in Russia, Dr. Ivan Sechenov released papers in medical community

-(Horizontal) Zone Therapy
+Discovery of Horizontal Zone Therapy

-Dr. Shelby Riley ** worked for Dr. Fitzgerald and developed a map of horizontal zones going across the body and a detailed map of reflex points on the feet and hands.
-He also suggested pressure points on the outer ear which later became methodology for Ear Reflexology.
+Dr. Shelby Riley worked for Dr. Fitzgerald and developed a map of horizontal zones going across the body and a detailed map of reflex points on the feet and hands.
+He also suggested pressure points on the outer ear which later became the methodology for Ear Reflexology.

 Foot Map in an Image of the Body